PramithaMJ/slack-sdk-go/README.md

-Here’s the entire content as a single .md file:

 # 🚀 Slack SDK for Go

 A **lightweight** and **modular** SDK for building Slack bots and apps in **Go**.
 With this SDK, you can easily send messages, manage users, and extend functionality to integrate with the Slack API seamlessly.